DelNov/T-Flows/readme.md

  # Insert non-homogeneous direction
  # (x, y, z, rx, ry, rz or skip)
  # -------------------------------------------

+which is important for computation of turbulent flows and described below.
+For the time being, feel free to answer with a ```skip```.

 ```
 #### Analyzing the results of the _Convert_